department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/research-findings-phases1&2.md

    > *"It isn't quite self-evident.
 You just kind of got to remember that.
 That's where the search icon used to be, and it is now replaced with just an X" (AT p7).*
 1. AT p1 (desktop using JAWS screen reader) was confused about why the **screen reader said "button menu" for her name** (to open the Auth menu).
 She wondered if it was a button or a menu because they're two different things that you interact with differently.

-1. AT p10 (desktop using VoiceOver screen reader on an iPad) tried to click on the *Contact Us* column header in the blue footer.
+1. AT p10 (desktop using VoiceOver screen reader on an iPad) tried to click on the *Contact us* column header in the blue footer.
 They **couldn't tell that it wasn't interactive** from what the screen reader said.
 This same participant also tried clicking on the *Get education benefits* header text on the *VA Benefits and Health Care > Education and training* page.

 #### Issues discussed that *didn't* cause difficulty during sessions
 9. AT p10 (desktop using VoiceOver screen reader on an iPad) changed his accessibility settings during the research session to **inverse/high contrast**.
 After he did that, the **"A" in the header *USA Government* disappeared, as did the entire USA white logo and seal** in the footer.

 1. AT p7 (mobile using VoiceOver screen reader on an iPhone) said that it's **difficult to differentiate a menu from the content underneath** when the menu background is the same color as what it's overlaying.
-In this way, it's hard for the participant to tell where the menu ends and the content resumes.
+In this way, it's hard for the participant to tell where the menu ends and the content underneath resumes.

-1. AT p6 (desktop using ZoomText screen magnifier) said that the **VA Benefits and Health Care menu options aren't visible with her screen magnification**, but she knows to scroll horizontally to find the options because the arrows tell you which direction to look (to the right).
+1. AT p6 (desktop using ZoomText screen magnifier) said that the ***VA Benefits and Health Care* menu options aren't visible with her screen magnification**, but she knows to scroll horizontally to find the options because the arrows tell you which direction to look (to the right).

 1. AT p11 (desktop with the font enlarged ~150%) said that they **preferred a larger font**, which they suggested doing by having less white space on the left and right sides of the content.